andreyjcao/RPl-Dorian-Ida/docs/report/preanalysis.md

 Data sources may include plans for observing and recording **primary data** or descriptions of **secondary data**.
 For secondary data sources with numerous variables, the analysis plan authors may focus on documenting only the variables intended for use in the study.

-Primary data sources for the study are to include ... .
+Primary data sources for the study are to include files with Hurricane Ida X/Twitter data.
 Secondary data sources for the study are to include ... .

 #### Primary data (tevent_raw.RDS, tevent_raw2.RDS, tevent_raw3.RDS, tevent_raw4.RDS)